 - Circadian rhythm sleep disorders in the blind.
 Melatonin can help improve these disorders in adults and children.

 - Jet lag.
-Evidence shows that melatonin can modestly improve jet lag symptoms, such as alertness.
+Evidence shows that melatonin can improve jet lag symptoms, such as alertness and daytime sleepiness.

 - Shift work disorder.
-Some research suggests that melatonin might improve daytime sleep quality and duration in people whose jobs require them to work outside the traditional morning to evening schedule.
+It's not clear whether melatonin can improve daytime sleep quality and duration in people whose jobs require them to work outside the traditional morning to evening schedule.

 Your body likely produces enough melatonin for its general needs.
-However, evidence suggests that melatonin promotes sleep and is safe for short-term use.
+However, evidence suggests that melatonin supplements promote sleep and are safe for short-term use.
 Melatonin can be used to treat delayed sleep phase and circadian rhythm sleep disorders in the blind and provide some insomnia relief.
 Treat melatonin as you would any sleeping pill and use it under your doctor's supervision.

 Safety and side effects

 Melatonin taken orally in appropriate amounts is generally safe.
 Melatonin can cause: